LoyolaChicagoBooks/introcs-csharp/rst/notusereturn.rst

     Console.WriteLine(CalcResult(x));

-The last version works as long as you do not need the returned value in a second place, later.
+The last version works as long as you do not need the returned value in another place, later.